conjurinc/apidocs/src/user.update_password.md

 Change a user's password with this route.

 In order to change a user's password, you must be able to prove that you are the user.
-You can do so by giving an `Authorization` header with either a Conjur authentication token or HTTP Basic Auth containing the user's login and old password.
+You must do so by giving an `Authorization` header with HTTP Basic Auth containing the user's login and current password or API key.
 Note that the user whose password is to be updated is determined by the value of the `Authorization` header.